EnviroDIY/LearnEnviroDIY/_episodes/11-TelemetryIntro.md

 ---

-## Part 2, Episode 4: Introduction to Telemetry
+## Episode 11: Introduction to Telemetry

 Realtime data has numerous benefits, including:
 - Improving the management and maintenance of automated monitoring stations, for example by showing that a sensor might need to be cleaned, that battery charge is getting low, or that the logger might be malfunctioning.